 Mutual trust, respect, cohesion and co-operation are emphasized as key organizational guidelines.
 At the same time, sound modern management practices are given primacy within individual companies of the Group and also at the corporate level.

 Professionals are allocated independent charge of diversified activities.
-There is a high premium on healthy internal competition, and executives and employees are appreciated and incentivized for performance excellence.
+There is a high premium on healthy internal competition.
+Executives and Employees are appreciated and incentivized for performance excellence.

-The Group also has, throughout its history, demonstrated a strong commitment to creating better understanding between the people and the governments of the world.
+The Group, throughout its history, has demonstrated a strong commitment to creating better understanding between the people and the governments of the world.
 Building amity and co-operation between their host country and their mother country, India, has been an article of faith for the Hindujas.